 I researched the island for a summer trip a few years ago and learned that it’s especially difficult to access during the summer rainy season.

-In the summer months, speedboat and passenger ferry service is limited.
+In the summer months, speedboat and passenger ferry services are limited.
 A car ferry allows vehicle traffic to reach the island, but it often doesn’t run due to inclement weather.

 However, in the winter high-season months (from November – April) it’s easy to reach the island by speedboat or scheduled ferry service.